The couple who met on the beach at Boracay

 As Mae approached, this man introduced himself.
 He was Jon Takagi, an American physical therapist from Seattle on his first trip to the Philippines.

-While on vacation in Boracay, Mae Edilyn Lumba Fortuna, left, and her friend right, left, met American traveler Jon Takagi.
+While on vacation in Boracay, Mae Edilyn Lumba Fortuna, left, and her friend Ivy, right, met American traveler Jon Takagi.

 Courtesy Mae and Jon Takagi